A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

 \paragraph{II.
-Crowd-sourced Manual Fact-checking} Crowd-sourced fact-checking relies on a large population of regular individuals acting as fact-checkers (i.e., the collective intelligence).
-Compared to expert-based fact-checking, crowd-sourced fact-checking is relatively difficult to manage, less credible and accurate due to the political bias of fact-checkers and their conflicting annotations, and has better (though insufficient) scalability.
-Hence, in crowd-sourced fact-checking one often needs to (i) filter non-credible users and (ii) resolve conflicting fact-checking results, both requirements becoming more critical as the number of fact-checkers grow.
+Crowd-sourced Manual Fact-checking} Crowd-sourced fact-checking relies on a large population of regular individuals acting as fact-checkers (i.e., the collective intelligence). {Such large population of fact-checkers can be gathered within some common crowd-sourcing marketplaces such as Amazon Mechanical Turk, based on which CREDBANK~\cite{mitra2015credbank}, a publicly available large-scale fake news dataset, has been constructed.} Compared to expert-based fact-checking, crowd-sourced fact-checking is relatively difficult to manage, less credible and accurate due to the political bias of fact-checkers and their conflicting annotations, and has better (though insufficient) scalability.
+Hence, in crowd-sourced fact-checking, one often needs to (1) filter non-credible users and (2) resolve conflicting fact-checking results; both requirements become more critical as the number of fact-checkers grows.
 Nevertheless, crowd-sourcing platforms often allow fact-checkers to provide more detailed feedback (e.g., their sentiments or stances), which can be further explored in fake news studies.

 \paragraph{$\blacktriangleright$ Crowd-sourced Fact-checking Websites} Unlike expert-based fact-checking, crowd-sourced fact-checking websites are still in early development.
-An example is \textit{Fiskkit}\footnote{\url{http://fiskkit.com/}}, where users can upload articles, provide ratings for sentences within articles and choose tags that best describe it.
-The given sources of articles help (i) distinguish the types of content (e.g., news vs. non-news) and (ii) determine its credibility (Section \ref{sec::credibility} has details).
-The tags categorized into multiple dimensions allows one to study the patterns across fake and non-fake news articles (see Figure \ref{fig::fiskkit} for an example).
-While crowd-sourced fact-checking websites are not many, we believe more crowd-sourced platforms or tools will arise as major Web and social media websites have realized the importance of identifying fake news (e.g., Google\footnote{\url{https://blog.google/topics/journalism-news/labeling-fact-check-articles-google-news/}}, Facebook\footnote{\url{https://newsroom.fb.com/news/2016/12/news-feed-fyi-addressing-hoaxes-and-fake-news/}}, Twitter\footnote{\url{https://blog.twitter.com/2010/trust-and-safety}}, and Sina Weibo\footnote{\url{http://service.account.weibo.com/} (sign in required)}.
+An example is \textit{Fiskkit},\footnote{\url{http://fiskkit.com/}} where users can upload articles, provide ratings for sentences within articles, and choose tags that best describe the articles.
+The given sources of articles help (i)~distinguish the types of content (e.g., news vs. non-news) and (ii) determine its credibility (Section \ref{sec::credibility} provides the details).
+The tags categorized into multiple dimensions allow one to study the patterns across fake and non-fake news articles (see Fig. \ref{fig::fiskkit} for an example).
+While crowd-sourced fact-checking websites are not many, we believe more crowd-sourced platforms or tools will arise as major Web and social media websites start to realize their importance in identifying fake news (e.g., Google,\footnote{\url{https://blog.google/topics/journalism-news/labeling-fact-check-articles-google-news/}} Facebook,\footnote{\url{https://newsroom.fb.com/news/2016/12/news-feed-fyi-addressing-hoaxes-and-fake-news/}} Twitter,\footnote{\url{https://blog.twitter.com/2010/trust-and-safety}} and Sina Weibo\footnote{\url{http://service.account.weibo.com/} (sign in required)}).